 According to LNG Canada, the liquefied natural gas coming from its refineries could reduce global CO2 emissions by 60 to 90 million tonnes annually.
 That’s more than the total emissions of British Columbia and about 10 percent of Canada’s total emissions annually.

 When governments talk about reducing their emissions, they need to realize that we live in a global environment.
-An LNG project off the coast of British Columbia, which has the capacity to displace up to 40 coal-fired power plants somewhere else in the world, means reduced emissions on a global scale despite the fact that provincial emissions might increase.
+An LNG project off the coast of British Columbia which has the capacity to displace up to or more than 40 coal-fired power plants somewhere else in the world means reduced emissions on a global scale.

-Canada’s leaders talk about climate change in a global context; they should also talk about emissions in a global context and help reduce GHG emissions globally by supplying the world with natural gas from one of the world’s most ethical, transparent and environmentally friendly petroleum producing nations on the planet.
+Canada’s leaders talk about climate change in a global context.
+They should also do the same for emissions and help reduce GHGs globally by supplying the world with natural gas from one of the most ethical, transparent and environmentally friendly petroleum producing nations on the planet.